zbeislerOSI/OCS-Docs/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 uid: DataViewsQuickStartGetData
 ---

-# Introduction - Get Data View Data
+# Get data view data

 Getting data from a data view is straightforward.
 If you want to understand more about the source behind each data field, that information is available too.

 This is an introduction to the recommended workflow for getting data.
-The [Quick Start - Get Data View Data](xref:DataViewsQuickStartGetData) shows these concepts in action.
-For detailed information, see [Getting Data](xref:DataViewsGettingData) and [Data API](xref:DataViewsDataAPI).
+For detailed information, see the [Data API reference](xref:DataViewsDataAPI).

 ## Specify first page parameters
 Complete the following to specify first page parameters: